 COVID-19 and Copyright Resources

-COVID-19 has changed everything in our lives, including the way we live, work and interact with each other.
-In the world of intellectual property, namely copyright, it has created some unique circumstances under which we use copyright-protected materials.
-Highly publicized situations of using copyright materials under time-sensitve circumstances during this crisis include virtual story times and using content in online teaching.
-This raises questions about COVID-19 and copyright resources.
+In 2020, COVID-19 changed everything in our lives, including the way we live, work and interact with each other.
+In the world of copyright, it created some unique circumstances under which we use copyright-protected materials.
+Highly publicized situations of using copyright materials under time-sensitve circumstances during this crisis included virtual story times and using content in online teaching.
+This raised questions about COVID-19 and copyright resources.

 - Library Issues